 In order to produce events, a command is issued to express our intention like “CreateOrder”.
 This is highly simplified.

 NATS Streaming as the source of truth

-When a message arrives NATS-Streaming it will be persisted in the SQL cluster.
+When a message arrives NATS-Streaming, the message is persisted in the SQL cluster.
 At this point, the Events can no longer be removed.
 An Event Store is immutable.

-Already in this step, we can run into concurrency issues when two commands are executed concurrently on the same aggregate.
+In this step, we can encounter concurrency issues when two commands are executed concurrently on the same aggregate.
 NATS doesn’t protect us from that.
-Before events are published, we have to determine the next aggregate version of the “Order” entity to check if we operate on the latest state.
-In that case, we automatically retry the command with a backoff strategy.
+Before events are published, we have to determine the next aggregate version of the “Order” entity to check if we operate in the latest state.
+In that case, we automatically retry the command with a back-off strategy.
 That operation is idempotent (safe to retry).
 This is called optimistic locking.

 Order of events